Scoring Methodology · v1.3 · Revised March 29, 2026

 UAM Market Readiness Index

-The AirIndex UAM Readiness Score measures a market's structural readiness for commercial urban air mobility operations across seven independently verified factors.
+The AirIndex Score (AIS) measures a market's structural readiness for commercial urban air mobility operations across seven independently verified factors.
 It is not a forecast — it reflects current, documented conditions.

 What the Score Measures

-The Readiness Score is a 0–100 composite index that answers one question: how prepared is this metropolitan area, right now, for commercial eVTOL operations?
+The AirIndex Score (AIS) is a 0–0 composite index that answers one question: how prepared is this metropolitan area, right now, for commercial eVTOL operations?
 Each market is evaluated against seven factors spanning physical infrastructure, operator commitment, and regulatory environment.

 The score is evidence-based and reproducible.
 Every factor is verified against public records — FAA databases, federal and state filings, municipal zoning codes, and operator disclosures.
 Anyone with access to the same sources should arrive at the same number.